 Cervical cancer is the uncontrolled growth of abnormal cells in the lining of the cervix.
 The cervix is part of the female reproductive system and is located in the lower part of the womb, forming the opening from the womb to the vagina.

 Cervical cancer remains one of the most common causes of death for women globally and ranks 4th of all cancers.
+Currently, every 2 minutes a life is lost to this disease.
 Importantly, it is the leading cause of cancer deaths in women in 42 countries.

 In 2018, the global mortality statistics increased to 300 000 women for the first time, and these are likely to grow, particularly in underprivileged and vulnerable communities.
 Current data suggests that 90% of all cases occur in low- and middle-income countries, due largely to poor access to screening and early detection and treatment of both pre-cancers and cancer.